 I was so perturbed by it that I took a screenshot and felt compelled to write a blog post about it.
-Because Google AdWords (also called pay-per-click, or PPC) can end up costing you loads of money, and I don’t want you to waste that valuable budget with copy like this.
+Because Google Ads (also called pay-per-click, or PPC) can end up costing you loads of money, and I don’t want you to waste that valuable budget with copy like this.

 (N.B.
-I’m not just talking about actual AdWords spend, because you only pay when someone clicks and I’d be shocked if this advert got many people to click.
+I’m not just talking about actual Ads spend, because you only pay when someone clicks and I’d be shocked if this advert got many people to click.
 You’re also spending time and money on writing the ads and managing the campaign.)

 This ad appeared when I was doing keyword research for a marketing agency and I was looking at variations of the term ‘marketing agency’.

 Imagine you’re a company in search of a marketing agency.
 You’re based in Birmingham, and you’d like someone local.
 So you type ‘marketing agency Birmingham’ into Google to get the ball rolling.

 Would you click on a result that said ‘Orchestrate Omni-Channel Customer Journeys in Real-Time’?

 Because you’re looking for a marketing agency in Birmingham.